 Transport, 2012 CADW

-Inspired by the brilliant idea of Jake to combine the bicycle lock with the frame, Alan developed the idea even further, integrating the bike lock in the handlebar and then solve a number of issues such as accessibility, ease of use and the security.
-Can not forget the block and it is very easy to use, simply unlock the handle and turn it around the bicycle lock.
-In addition, it serves to make the bike less desirable than its neighbors: when the lock is in use, the handle is missing, so even if the thief breaks the lock, not only can not go away, but can not reconnect the handlebar.
+Inspired by Jake's brilliant idea of combining bicycle lock with frame, Alan developed the idea even further by integrating the bike lock into the handlebar and thus solving a number of issues such as accessibility, ease of use and the security.
+Impossible to forget the lock and it is very easy to use, just unlock the handlebar and turn it around the bike to lock it.
+Also, it serves to make the bike less desirable than nearby ones: when the lock is in use, the handlebar is missing, so even if the thief breaks the lock, not only can't he go away, but he can't reconnect the handlebar.

 José González Cabrero, interpretation of "Robominder" Olga Velichko

-It 'a mash-up between Lost in Space robot and a commercial for Siri: Has the role of remembering things and important dates, but it's a little mascot sustainable moving thanks to solar energy.
-Moves inside the house thanks to its sensors and continues to work as a voice memo.
+It's a mash-up between Lost in Space robot and a commercial for Siri: It has the role of remembering important things and dates, but it's a small sustainable mascot that moves thanks to solar energy.
+It moves around the house thanks to its sensors and continues to work as a voice reminder.

-Gonzalo Savogin "Hypercube Chair", Interpretation of "Live as You Live" Julia Solano
+Gonzalo Savogin "Hypercube Chair", interpretation of "Live as You Live" by Julia Solano

-Gonzalo Savogin was fascinated by the idea of Julia to transform time into space to live a balanced life, translating his concept of time and space in a piece of furniture for the home, using the concept of a hypercube.
-A hypercube is a cubic prism which can be seen in three dimensions and also be interpreted in a time-dimensional.
-As such, it was a natural extension of the concept of Julia as an attribute space / time of the living area.
+Gonzalo Savogin was fascinated by Julia's idea of transforming time into space to live a balanced life, translating her concept of time and space into a piece of furniture for the home, using the concept of a hypercube.
+A hypercube is a cubic prism that can be seen in three dimensions and also be interpreted in a time-dimensional manner.
+As such, it was a natural extension of Julia's concept as a space / time attribute of the living area.

 Hypercube Chair is designed to be made of stainless steel and a variety of eco-friendly fabrics, the chair has adequate ergonomic shapes and sizes to sit.
 The project helps illustrate how a good concept, like that of Julia is able to inspire a series of design ideas.